ScilifelabDataCentre/serve/README.md

     6. Port: `8080`
     7. Click Modify options and select `No reload` and `Environment variables`
     8. Add environment variables from the studio pod
+    9. Make sure the Working directory is /app.
+    10. The Path mappings should be /path/to/your/stackn=/app.

 ```bash
 $ kubectl get po